freshheads/webpack-config-builder/UPGRADE-4.0.md

 # Upgrading from v3 to v4

-## Packages verwijderen en installeren:
+## Delete unused packages and update packages to required minimal versions:

-### Deleten ongebruikte packages:
+### Delete unused packages:

 `npm uninstall terser-webpack-plugin cssnano file-loader clean-webpack-plugin`

-### Install laatste minimale versies:
+### Update to required minimal versions:

 `npm install @freshheads/webpack-config-builder@4 webpack@5 css-loader@5 mini-css-extract-plugin@1 webpack-stats-plugin@1 webpack-cli@4 postcss-loader@6 sass-loader@12 sass@1 @babel/preset-env@7 postcss@8 @babel/core@7 css-minimizer-webpack-plugin@3 -D`

-## Overig:
+## Other:

-1. Pas in package.json scripts dev aan naar development bij env.
+1. Replace 'dev' with 'development' in package.json scripts.
-2. Als je de **copy-webpack-plugin** gebruikt is de minimale versie nu 9
+2. If you use **copy-webpack-plugin** the minimal required version is now v9.
+3. Read the [migration guide](https://webpack.js.org/migrate/5/) supplied by Webpack.
+Some settings / best practices are still done at application level.